-In terms of holiday candy, Easter, hands down, has the best — robin’s eggs, chocolate bunnies, mini Cadbury eggs, jelly beans…..
+In terms of holiday candy, Easter, hands down, has the best — robin eggs, chocolate bunnies, mini Cadbury eggs, jelly beans…..
 I meeaaaan, it doesn’t get any better.
-Even normal candy (like Reeses PB cups) taste better in their Easter form (like Reeses PB eggs).
-It only made sense to make a mash up and create the ultimate Easter monster cookie recipe.
+Even normal candy tastes better in Easter form (looking at you Reeses PB eggs).

 This recipe starts with my Grandma Wilson’s monster cookie recipe.
 Between the peanut butter, oatmeal, chocolate chunks, and other ingredients, you won’t be able to pick out individual flavors.
 Instead, they all combine for this ultimate cookie experience of chewy, gooey, yet crunchy deliciousness.

 Easter candy monster cookie recipe

 (Note: My grandma’s original recipe was truly a monster recipe with the quantities being measured in pounds.
 So, I’ve fractioned it out to more manageable cookie baking, however, the conversions got a little hairy.)

 1 C. Granulated Sugar

 1/4 Tbsp.
 Corn Syrup

 1 C. Peanut Butter

 1/3 C. Robin’s Eggs (roughly chopped into chocolate chip sized pieces)